ontopia/ontopia/src/site/modules.md

 `ontopia-db2tm`
 :    Contains the [Database to Topic Maps](db2tm/user-guide.html) tools.

+`ontopia-deprecated-utils`
+:    Contains deprecated code until it is removed in a future release, **Deprecated**

 `ontopia-distribution-tomcat`
 :    Contains the resource and build logic to create the distribution package.